Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Results

+In the Franck-Condon picture, the AS shift corresponds to the ground state energy difference between its equilibrium geometry and excited-state geometry.
+We found their values (0.13 eV for $\movo$ and 0.35 eV for $\nbvo$) to be close to the values from CDFT relaxation energy of ground state, i.e. 0.14 for $\movo$ and 0.50 eV for $\nbvo$, respectively.
+In addition, the HR factor obtained by all-phonon-mode summation is in reasonable agreement with the one with an effective phonon along the configuration coordinate~\cite{wuCarrierRecombinationMechanism2019}, which validates the consistency between different theoretical approaches in this system (More details can be found in Sec.
+VIII of the Supplemental Material~\cite{SI})

-Non-radiative ($NR$) recombination refers to electron-hole recombination mediated by phonons, which does not contribute to photoluminescence.
-The optical brightness, determined by the competition between radiative and non-radiative recombination paths, is characterized by the quantum yield (QY = $\frac{1/\tau_R}{1/\tau_R + 1/\tau_{NR}}$).
-As shown in Table \ref{tab_nonrad}, we found that the spin-majority $NR$ transition in $\movo$ and the spin-minority $NR$ transition in $\nbvo$ are forbidden.
-Intuitively, the non-radiative recombination process can be understood from the classical Marcus theory (i.e. the high temperature limit), as illustrated in Figure \ref{fig_1Dphonon}.
-The potential energy surface crossing between the ground state (red curve) and the excited state (blue curve) defines an energy barrier which the phonon-assisted non-radiative recombination process needs to overcome.
+Finally, to explain why the spin-majority non-radiative (NR) transition is forbidden in $\movo$ but fast in $\nbvo$, we refer to classical Marcus theory in the high-temperature limit, as illustrated in Figure~\ref{Fig567}(a,d).
+In this picture, the potential energy surface (PES) crossing between the ground state (red curve) and the excited state (blue curve) defines an energy barrier that the phonon-assisted $NR$ recombination process needs to overcome.
+A much larger barrier is obtained for $e \rightarrow 2a_1$ transition in $\movo$ than $\nbvo$, which explains the much slower $NR$ process in $\movo$.
+This could be understood from the much larger ZPL and smaller $\Delta Q$ in $\movo$.

-From a theoretical perspective, the phonon-assisted non-radiative recombination rate, within the static coupling approximation and the one-dimensional effective phonon approximation, is proportional to the product of two terms: the square of electronic term ($W_{if}$) and the phonon term ($\chi_{if}$)~\cite{wuCarrierRecombinationMechanism2019}.
+From a theoretical perspective, the phonon-assisted $NR$ recombination rate, within the static coupling approximation and the one-dimensional effective phonon approximation, is expressed with the product of two terms: the square of electronic term ($W_{if}$) and the phonon term ($X_{if}$) (More details in Section~\ref{sec-Non-rad})~\cite{wuCarrierRecombinationMechanism2019}.
 The electronic coupling term exhibits relatively small variation between two defects as shown in Table~\ref{tab_nonrad}.

-The non-radiative lifetimes of the spin-majority transition $e \rightarrow 2a_1$ of $\movo$ and $\nbvo$ differ significantly.
-Qualitatively, a much larger barrier is obtained in $\movo$ than $\nbvo$ as shown in Fig.~\ref{fig_1Dphonon}, which results in much slower non-radiative process in $\movo$.
-This could be understood from a much larger ZPL and smaller $\Delta Q$ in $\movo$.
-Furthermore, the major contribution to the difference arises from $\chi_{if}$, as can be seen from our results, the phonon term of $\nbvo$ is many orders of magnitude larger than that of $\movo$.
-Consequently, $\nbvo$ exhibits stronger electron-phonon coupling, leading to a faster non-radiative decay.
-More detailed discussion can be found in SI Figure S7.
+The phonon term $X_{if}$ of $\nbvo$ is many orders of magnitude larger than that of $\movo$.
+Consequently, $\nbvo$ exhibits stronger electron-phonon coupling and a faster $NR$ decay.
+More detailed discussion can be found in Supplemental Material Figure S9~\cite{SI}.